build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 ---
-title: "How to build a ChatGPT-Powered AI solution to learn faster with YouTube"
+title: "How to build a ChatGPT-Powered AI tool to learn technical things fast"
-description: "A step-by-step guide to setting up a free ML environment, leveraging open-source ML models and ChatGPT APIs to extract insights from YouTube videos, and empowering yourself to learn faster and more efficiently like never before!"
+description: "A step-by-step guide to setting up a free ML environment, leveraging language models and ChatGPT APIs to extract insights from YouTube videos, and empowering yourself to learn faster and more efficiently like never before!"
 tags:
     - tutorials
     - aws